aciccarello/ciccarello.me/style-guide.md

 H5s are used under h4s but should be rarely used.
 H5 styling can be forced with the `.h5` class.

+#### Heading Links{#h-link-example}

+Headings in the main article should show a # link on hover or focus (should work on mobile).
+This heading has been modified to show all the time.
+See other headers for the hover effect.

 ### Body Text Example: Adventures of Huckleberry Finn

 You don't know about me without you have read a book by the name of The